-Field Description Remote Address If the remote ou can only have one remote ac connected to the gateway address netmask should also be 0.0.0.0. ddress of 0.0.0.0 for all the VPNs.
-VPN Remote Address 1 1 10.11.12.0 7 2 10.11.13.0 3 10.11.14.0 4 10.11.15.0 5 10.11.16.0 Remote Address - Netmask Remote subnet mask information Default: 255.255.255.0 0.0.0.0 is allowed for the remote address subnet mask as long as the remote address is also 0.0.0.0.
+Field Descripti on Remote Address If the remo ou can only have one remote a connected to the gateway e address netmask should also be 0.0.0.0. ddress of 0.0.0.0 for all the VPNs.
+VPN Remote Address 1 10.11.12.0 2 10.11.13.0 3 10.11.14.0 4 10.11.15.0 5 10.11.16.0 Remote Address - Netmask Remote subnet mask information Default: 255.255.255.0 0.0.0.0 is allowed for the remote address subnet mask as long as the remote address is also 0.0.0.0.
 Perfect Forward Secrecy Perfect Forward Secrecy (PFS) is enabled by default.
 Leave the default setting in this field.
 To disable PFS, see IPsec Key Group.
 IPsec Encryption Algorithm Determines the type and length of encryption key used to encrypt/decrypt ESP (Encapsulating Security Payload) packets.
 3DES supports 168-bit encryption.
 AES (Advanced Encryption Standard) supports both 128-bit and 256-bit encryption.
 Options are: None, DES, 3DES, AES-128 (default), and AES-256.
-IPsec Authentication Algorithm Can be configured with MD5 or SHA1.
-MD5 is an algorithm that produces a 128-bit digest for authentication.
-SHA is a more secure algorithm that produces a 160-bit digest.
-Options are: None, MD5 and SHA1 (default) IPsec Key Group Use this field to select the DH (Diffie-Hellman) group pre-shared key length used for authentication, or to disable Perfect Forward Secrecy (PFS).
-The DH group number determines the length of the key used in the key exchange process.
-Longer keys are more secure, but take longer to compute.
-Also note that both peers in the VPN exchange must use the same DH group.
+IPsec Authentication Algorithm for authent ication.
+SHA is a more secure a 5 is an algorithm that produces a 128-bit digest lgorithm that produces a 160-bit digest. lt) IPsec Key Group Options are: None, MD5 and SHA1 (default) Ip Use this field to select the DH (Diffie-Hellman) group pre-shared key length used for authentication, or to disable Perfect Forward Secrecy (PFS).
+The DH group number determines the length of the key used in the key exchange proced Longer keys are more secure, but take longer to compute.
+Also note that both peers in VPN exchange must use the same DH group.
 PFS is enabled by default.
-It adds additional security because each session uses a unique temporary public/private key pair to generate the shared secret.
+It adds additional security because each session uses a unit temporary public/private key pair to generate the shared secret.
 One key cannot be derived from another.
-This ensures previous and subsequent encryption keys are secure, even if one key is compromised.
+This ensures previous and subsequent encryption keys are secure even if one key is compromised.
 Note: In the Legacy IPsec implementation, it is not possible to disable PFS.
-If PFS is set to disabled in ACEmanager, the LX60, by default, negotiates PFS using the DH2 key group.
-Options are None DH1 DH2 s 768 bits) ey length is 1,024 bits)
+If PFS is see disabled in ACEmanager, the MP70, by default, negotiates PFS using the DH2 key gro Options are: None - Disables PFS DH1 - Uses DH Group 1 (key length is 768 bits) DH2 - Uses DH Group 2 (default-key length is 1,024 bits) DH5 - Uses DH Group 5 (key length is 1,536 bits)

-Field Description IPsec SA Life Time Determines how long the VPN tunnel is active in seconds Options are: 180 to 86400; Default: 7200 Additional Remote Sub nets Remote Subnet 2 Address Type The network information for subnet 2 IPsec server behind the IPsec gateway.
+Field Description IPsec SA Life Time Determines how long the VPN tunnel is active in seconds Options are: 180 to 86400; Default: 7200 Additional Remote Su bnets Remote Subnet 2 Address Type The network information for subnet 2 IPsec server behind the IPsec gateway.
 Options are: Subnet Address (default) and Single Address Remote Subnet 2 Address The IP address for the subnet 2 device behind the gateway Remote Subnet 2 Address - Netmask Remote subnet 2 mask information Default: 255.255.255.0 Remote Subnet 3 Address Type The network information for subnet 3 IPsec server behind the IPsec gateway.
 Options are: Subnet Address (default) and Single Address Remote Subnet 3 Address The IP address for the subnet 3 device behind the gateway Remote Subnet 3 Address - Netmask Remote subnet 3 mask information Default: 255.255.255.0